kryptokazz/ReactConcepts/README.md

 Components are the backbone of React.

-Under the hood, a React component is essentially:
+Under the hood, a React component is:

 1. A JavaScript function
 2. That returns "markup" called JSX